WasanAlgharbi/Tour-Event-Planner-System/README.md

 ## Academic Information

 **Course:** CSCE 232 – Software Engineering

 **University:** University of Ha'il

 **College:** College of Computer Science and Engineering

 ---

 ## Academic Purpose

-This repository demonstrates the application of Software Engineering principles, requirements analysis, and UML modeling techniques in a collaborative academic project.
+This repository demonstrates the application of Software Engineering principles, requirements engineering, and UML modeling techniques through a collaborative university project.
+It is published for educational and portfolio purposes.